Isidorev215/cocacola-attempt/README.md

 3. json-server to serve up a local json file
 4. Implemented a subdomain feature for an admin page
 5. Firebase Auth for Admins
+6. Firebase firestore as the database instead of json-server
+7. Firebase storage for images storage

 ## Subsequent (future) additon
-1. Firebase firestore as the database instead of json-server
-2. Firebase storage for images storage
+1. Firestore & storage rules
-3. Vue-meta for SEO
+2. Vue-meta for SEO
-4. Prerender-spa-plugin for SEO
+3. Prerender-spa-plugin for SEO
-5. Firebase Hosting
+4. Firebase Hosting

 ### n/b: This is not mobile friendly. (yet)
 For now, only view on **desktop screens**